Skip to Main Content

 • FPG: 120 mg/dL

-Age and BMI may be unreliable diagnosis criteria.8
+Age and BMI alone may be unreliable diagnostic criteria for diabetes classification.2,10

 Among patients with T1D:

-These findings challenge misconceptions of T1D as a juvenile disease and higher BMI solely being T2D related.14,15
+These findings challenge misconceptions of T1D as a juvenile disease, and a higher BMI solely being T2D-related.13,14

-Identify T1D at early, presymptomatic stages by screening at-risk individuals for at least 4 autoantibodies (AAbs), as recommended by the American Diabetes Association (ADA).13,16
+Help identify T1D at early, presymptomatic stages by screening at-risk individuals for 2 or more autoantibodies, as recommended by the American Diabetes Association.2

 Important Safety Information Anchor